 With no plumbers to call, you’re gonna have to do everything yourself.

 With no electricians to call… you get the gist.

 Very few preppers see this as a skill but when you’re stuck in the streets, you need to be a great driver.
 You should know how to move even through the smallest places, to spot opportunities to advance with your car, to NOT drive in a way that attracts attention, and, overall, to be able to get your loved ones out of there and to safety.

 Don’t be one of those people who are afraid of traffic.
-If your car is your designated bug-out vehicle, master it.
-Get a job as a cab driver, I don’t care.
-Just make sure you won’t panic when you’re behind the wheel and you see your city descend into chaos.
+If your car is your bug-out vehicle, become a good driver.
+Get a job as a cab driver, take defensive driving lessons, I don’t care.
+Just make sure you don’t panic when you’re behind the wheel, and you see your city descend into chaos.

 You’d be surprised of all the things you can do to become just a little bit more self-sufficient in a tiny apartment.
 From growing your own food using the miracle of vertical gardening to collecting your own rainwater to harvesting your own energy.